 Sales leaders must have a methodology that minimizes subjective assignment (guessing) of the pipeline stages.
 The absence of a methodology can result in sales reps labeling a company as an opportunity too soon, before they’ve been qualified, without intent to buy or a budget.
 Leaders must coach reps to the methodology.

 However, do not spend too much time on administrative tasks.
 Instead, implement automation processes for every non-sales activity and make sure your reps are focusing on selling, not paperwork (albeit digital paperwork).
+This is where efficient sales pipeline management comes into play, leveraging tools to automate sales activities (such as PSA software), track team performance, and identify areas needing intervention in the sales pipeline.

 • Deal volume.